 You could argue that you can skip this messy transition period and save yourself some headaches by going with a simple portfolio from the start.

-(one alternative to a full-on roboadvisor is to work with something like Vanguard's Personal Advisor Services – their advisors recommend an asset allocation based on your financial needs but it's solely Vanguard funds and it's like a handful, not a dozen+)
+One alternative to a full-on roboadvisor is to work with something like Vanguard’s Personal Advisor Services – their advisors recommend an asset allocation based on your financial needs but it’s solely Vanguard funds and it’s like a handful, not a dozen+.
+Also, they have a Vanguard Digital Advisor Service that is very similar to robo-advisors.

 Target Date Fund Alternatives